RetroPie/RetroPie-Docs/docs/First-Installation.md

 Follow the onscreen instructions to configure your gamepad.
 If your controller doesn't have a button that you're being asked to define, just hold down any button to skip it.

-The [Hotkey](First-Installation#Hotkeys) button is recommended to be defined as the controller's *Home* button, which is usually centered on the controller ("X" on Xbox controllers, "P" on Playstation controllers, "Logitech" button, etc.).
-If a Home button isn't available, the *Select* button is a good alternative.
-Hotkeys are explained in more detail below.

 See the following diagrams for reference:

 | SNES Controller |